NikhilMukraj/spiking-neural-networks-hardware/README.md

   - [x] Voltage change
   - [x] Adaptive value change
   - [x] Is spiking indicator
+  - [ ] Clocked operations
+    - [ ] Potentially using one operator at a time
   - [ ] Verification on chip
     - [x] Vivado synthesis
       - [x] Without pins